FlorianLudwig/pdk8s/README.md

 # pdk8s

-Generating Kubernetes defintions (yaml) with python, inspired by [cdk8s](https://github.com/awslabs/cdk8s).
-The main use case is to use those defintions with helm.
+Generating Kubernetes definitions (yaml) with python, inspired by [cdk8s](https://github.com/awslabs/cdk8s).
+The main use case is to use those definitions with helm.
 This means cdk8s does replace all the templating that helm does - but helm still takes care of rolling out your changes to your cluster.

 # Getting started